m-mdy-m/CRUD-Vault/README.md

-# CRUD Operations Decoded: Harnessing the Essence of Data Manipulation
+#  The CRUD Foundation of Appsn

 Have you ever saved a contact on your phone, updated your profile information on a social media site, or just deleted some old files from your computer?
 Congratulations, you’ve already performed CRUD operations without even knowing it!